pdee/pdee/doc/commands-python-mode.rst

 ORIGLINE keeps line where compute started
 CLOSING is t when started at a char delimiting a list as "]})" LINE indicates being not at origline now
-NESTING tells repeated executing was started from inside a list REPEAT counter enables checks against `py-max-specpdl-size' INDENT-OFFSET allows calculation of block-local values LIEP stores line-end-position at point-of-interest
+NESTING is currently ignored, if executing from inside a list REPEAT counter enables checks against `py-max-specpdl-size' INDENT-OFFSET allows calculation of block-local values LIEP stores line-end-position at point-of-interest